Santa Maria del Soccorso, Villa Jovis

 Santa Maria del Soccorso is a church located within the archaeological site of Villa Jovis, on the island of Capri, Italy.
-It is situated on the summit of the Lo Capo (also known as, Santa Maria del Soccorso) hill at the eastern extremity of the island.
-The chapel-like church, was constructed ca. 1610.
+It is situated on the summit of the Lo Capo Hill (also known as Santa Maria del Soccorso) at the eastern extremity of the island.
+The chapel-like church was constructed ca. 1610.
 Its fittings include a bronze statue of the Madonna, a 1979 gift of the Caprese painter Guido Odierna (1913-1991).
-In the late 19th century, hermit lived at the church, keeping a visitor's book and selling wine.
+In the late 19th century, a hermit lived at the church, keeping a visitor's book and selling wine.